 Malaysia is a safe country to visit for travelers.
-We have all heard of the horror stories from travelers when they are traveling around Southeast Asia.
+We have all heard horror stories from travelers when they are traveling around Southeast Asia.
 In particular, Malaysia is one of the weather countries in Southeast Asia with the country focusing on new technologies and finance.
 Is it safe to visit Malaysia?

 Malaysia is a safe country to visit for travelers.
-Like any other country, it does have issues with petty crimes like bag-snatching and pickpocketing as well as scams To stay safe in Malaysia you do need to use basic common sense and to be aware of the issues of petty crime and scams.
+Like any other country, it does have issues with petty crimes like bag-snatching and pickpocketing as well as scams To stay safe in Malaysia you do need to use basic common sense and be aware of the issues of petty crime and scams.

 Read More On Malaysia